betoolhamad/Assemble-parts-arm-of-robot/README.md

 # Assemble parts arm of robot
-Assemble parts to build robot arm using blender software. which its used in fighting robot project.
+Assemble parts to build robot arm using blender software. which its used in fighting robot project.<br></br>

 <image src = "https://user-images.githubusercontent.com/43522153/123545727-40459180-d762-11eb-9399-c8ef7b167504.jpeg" width="450" />

-Which was design by smart methods compny. https://github.com/smart-methods
+Which was design by smart methods compny. https://github.com/smart-methods<br></br>